19.3 Among the People

 How we know God remains the same for all humans now and forever.
 God never forces His knowledge on anyone.
 There is one Path only to enter into that full knowledge of God, the Path of the fulfillment of Christ in three feasts, through their outworking over time in each person’s life.

-But then the second thing history continuing on means to me is that all people at whatever level will live by a philosophy of economics, that is, everyday practical living, based to a large extent on the economic philosophy set forth by Ludwig von Mises, 1881-1973, with slight alterations to fit the knowledge of Christ.
-Read Mises’ work, On Human Action, to get a head start.
-Everything in that volume is what I also learned through my years in practical community subsistence living.
+But then the second thing history continuing on means to me is that all people at whatever level will live by a philosophy of economics, that is, everyday practical living, based to a large extent on the economic philosophy set forth by Ludwig von Mises, 1881-1973, with important alterations to fit the knowledge of Christ.
+The gist of what Mises taught is what I also learned through my years in practical community subsistence living.

 Involved in the Life of All